FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 excerpt_separator: "<!--more-->"
 ---

 At the end of the OAuth Authorization Code grant, after a user has logged in, one or more tokens are presented.
-This happens when you make a request to the tokeen endpoint.
+This happens when you make a request to the token endpoint.

 These tokens include an access token, an optional refresh token, and an optional id token.
 The access token is used to get access to different APIs and protected resources.
 The refresh token lets you mint new access tokens, and the id token is used by the client to display information about the user.